DOWNLOAD COPY OF THIS ARTICLE HERE

-So what are we going to do about this immigration policy that looks like a flagrant disobedience of God’s Will by people in political authority, particularly because we claim to be Christian?
+So what are we going to do about this immigration policy that looks like a flagrant disobedience of God’s Will by people entrusted with political authority, particularly because we claim to be Christian?
 Nothing?
-Worse yet in my opinion, is the apparent willful blindness of some religious leaders who have spoken in support and others who have influence but do not openly call out or condemn this anti-Christ act, which violates a very important teaching of the Lord.
+Worse yet is the apparent willful blindness of some religious leaders who have spoken in support of the ban and others who have influence but do not openly call out or condemn this anti-Christ act, which violates a very important teaching of the Lord.
 Our Christian leaders must be aware of Jesus’ statement about what constitutes loving Him:

 “Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them.
 (John 14:23)

 Every teaching of Jesus must be obeyed.
-Influential Christians especially those who have been silent, condoning or willfully blind need now to recall that we cannot play games with God though we can do so in our heads, with each other and the public.
+Influential Christians, especially those who have been silent, condoning or willfully blind need now to recall that people cannot play games with God though we do so in our heads, with each other and the public.
 Remember this passage?

 “Do not be deceived, God is not mocked; for whatever a person sows, this they will also reap.”
 (Galatians 6:7)

 No matter the eventual consequence, the humane, compassionate and civilized job has been done in Canada.
 We have accepted refugees for the most part with open arms and with remarkable respect.
-As a Christian I know it will count in our Nation’s favor in the end because Jesus said so in the Teaching in Matthew referenced above.
-With sadness, I also know it will not go well for the people including Christians in the US who do not take Christ’s Word seriously, as their rejecting attitude towards refugees demonstrates.
+Christians who supported this commendable action know it will count in their favor in the end because Jesus said so in the Teaching in Matthew referenced above.
+With sadness, we know it will not go well for the people including Christians in the US who do not take Christ’s Word seriously, as their attitude of rejection towards refugees demonstrates.
 It’s not too late to change.
 Our repentant faith in Jesus is all it takes!

-Not only is the Church and some of our leaders at risk of or actually ignoring God’s Will they are also failing in their role as the Head of the Body and Heart of Christ left behind by the Lord to love the whole world as God did (John 3:16).
+Not only is the Church and some of our leaders at risk of or actually ignoring God’s Will they are also failing in their role as the Head of the Body and Heart of Christ left behind by the Lord to carry on His Ministry including loving the whole world as God did (John 3:16).